maxdiluca/virtualrealitylab/content/projects/_index.md

 Our work combines psychophysics, computational modelling, human-computer interaction, machine learning, real-time motion analysis and applied design.
 The lab collaborates across psychology, computer science, music technology, robotics, sport, healthcare and the creative industries.

+For an overview of the funders, industry partners and cultural organisations that support this work, see the [Funding page](/funding/).

 ---